 The Refugee Council’s Children’s Section runs educational classes and social activities for children who have arrived in the UK by themselves in search of safety.
-Here, Sabrin, a young refugee from Eritrea, blogs about her experience of being one of the Young Leaders on our Youth Development Project, and participating in a very special summer trip to Somerset.
+Sabrin, a young refugee from Eritrea, writes about her experience of being one of the Young Leaders on our Youth Development Project, and participating in a very special summer trip to Somerset.

 My name is Sabrin and I’m from a small country in East Africa called Eritrea and I arrived in the UK in 2014.
 After a couple of months in this country, I came to the Refugee Council which later became like my second home.